Lodges and Glamping

 Historic Cabins in Palo Duro Canyon

-Built in the 1930s by the Civilian Conservation Corps, Palo Duro Canyon features seven historic cabins built of local stone and timber.
-Updated to include modern conveniences, the ambience in the cabins is rustic.
+Built in the 1930s by the Civilian Conservation Corps, Palo Duro Canyon features seven historic cabins made of local stone and timber.
+With modern conveniences updated, the cabin’s ambiance is rustic.

 Rim Cabins

-Perched along the rim of Palo Duro, each cabin feature beds along a kitchenette featuring a microwave and small refrigerator.
-Though no cooking other than the microwave is allowed inside the cabin.
+Perched along the rim of Palo Duro, each cabin features beds and a kitchenette with a microwave and small refrigerator.
+However, no cooking other than the microwave is allowed inside the cabin.

 Each of the three cabins features a different sleeping configuration.
 Find a queen-sized bed and a full-sized futon to accommodate four people.